 With several boutique shops and restaurants lining its downtown area, St. Jacobs is one of the best places to simply relax while immersing in the quieter lifestyles of the community’s more traditional residents.

-Along with experiencing the local charms of the town, be sure to check out St Jacob’s history at the Mennonite Museum downtown or stop by the local farmers market (the largest year-round farmer’s market in Canada) to stock up on local produce before having a picnic in the nearby countryside parks.
+Along with experiencing the local charms of the town, be sure to check out St Jacob’s rich history at the Mennonite Museum downtown or stop by the local farmers market (the largest year-round farmer’s market in Canada) to stock up on local produce before having a picnic in the nearby countryside parks.

 20. Port Perry